 A | THINKER | IN | RESIDENCE

-and welcome other settings in to this coalition of practice change!
+and we welcome other settings in to this coalition of practice change!

 Our Thinker | in | Residence platform has drawn inspiration from the outstanding Thinkers program funded by the South Australian Government and now the Don Dunstan Foundation.
 As a ‘global first’, the program has examined a broad range of social challenges.